-Additional training courses may be requested by RMIT.
+RMIT will advise if any additional training is required.
 All training documentation produced shall be included in electronic copy as part of project deliverables

 4.3.
 Device Accessories

 All accessories included with equipment purchases but not installed or used, such as handheld remote controls, adaptors and leads but excluding paper manuals, shall be handed over to the Principal in a box or appropriate container clearly labelled with the project title and location.